 The law in many states says that your child must be rear-facing until they turn two.
 And, for years, parents noted this mental benchmark and turned their kiddos around right on their second birthday.

 However, the truth is children are much safer rear-facing.
 Check out this YouTube video to see why rear-facing is safest.
 And they can fit properly in their rear-facing seat for much longer than you think, which is sometimes called “extended rear-facing”.
-You should plan on your child rear-facing until they reach the height or weight limit for their car seat’s rear-facing mode, which the American Academy of Pediatrics suggests.
+You should plan on your child to be rear-facing until they reach the height or weight limit for their car seat’s rear-facing mode, which the American Academy of Pediatrics suggests.
 For most kids, that’s about four years old!
 Once they’re there, it’s time to move to the next car seat phase!

 “My child is uncomfortable rear-facing.”

-And, even if your child did whine about sitting backwards with bent legs, think about what’s more important.
+And, even if your child did whine about sitting backward with bent legs, think about what’s more important.
 Is their safety or comfort your priority?
 A child is 75% less likely to be seriously injured or die in an accident if they’re rear-facing as it protects their head, neck, and spine.
 Turn those babies backward, and have them sitting crisscross!